dgarza4/mvp-app-frontend/README.md

 Linting and formatting will take place right before each git commit via a husky pre-commit hook.

+## Auth

+This repo is set up to use AWS Cognito.

 ## Tests

 ### Start Frontend Locally